 This article needs additional citations for verification.
 Please help improve this article by adding citations to reliable sources.
-Unsourced material may be challenged and removed.Find sources: "S.A." corporation – news · newspapers · books · scholar · JSTOR (December 2009) (Learn how and when to remove this template message)
+Unsourced material may be challenged and removed.Find sources: "S.A." corporation – news · newspapers · books · scholar · JSTOR (December 2009) (Learn how and when to remove this message)

 As with bearer bonds, anonymous unregistered share ownership and dividend collection enabled money laundering, tax evasion, and concealed business transactions in general, so governments passed laws to audit the practice.
-Nowadays, shareholders of S.A.s are not anonymous, though shares can still be held by a holding company in order to obscure the beneficiary.
+Nowadays, shareholders of S.A.s are not anonymous, though shares can still be held by a holding company to obscure the beneficiary.

 S.A. can be an abbreviation of: